jasp-nerd/AI-Lesson-Helper/README.md

 - Chrome Browser
 - OpenAI API key with access to Gemini models
 - Internet connection for API communication

-## Support

-If you encounter issues:
-1. Verify your API key is correct
-2. Check that the webpage content is accessible
-3. Try refreshing the page or restarting Chrome
-4. Contact VU Amsterdam IT support for assistance

 ## Credits